 If anyone has read these books please let me know how you liked them.

-An interior design blog by Patricia Gray an award winning interior designer and fine artist from Vancouver who has who has created personalized environments for celebrities such as John Travolta and is published in numerous magazines including Architectural Digest.
+An interior design blog by Patricia Gray an award winning interior designer, furniture designer and artist from Vancouver who has who has created personalized environments for celebrities such as John Travolta and is published in numerous magazines including Architectural Digest.
 She shares her thoughts and ideas about art and design.

 5 Interior Design Blogs We Couldn't Live Without This cleanly designed and beautifully photographed blog is the creation of a generous interior designer.
 Vancouver based Patricia Gray shares her keen eye for style, takes us on trips around the world and points out the resources and materials that she enjoys using on a job.
 The later is particularly useful for interior designers.
 It's great to see a master designer work, to look at her resources as they appear in finished spaces, and get an analysis of why and how they function beautifully.
 You also get the bonus of a well-trained feng shui expert, layered on top of this interior designer, and you can better understand why Patricia's interiors exude calm, serenity, and strong flow.

 Patricia Gray is an interior designer par excellence with a pedigree that would wow anyone.
 Her innovative design work has been featured all over the world, and in many different publications (including the renowned Architectural Digest).
 Patricia's warm style and originality have helped skyrocket her to the top of the interior design world, and her blog reflects this.
 Design 55 UK